Exploration and Incentivizing Participation in Randomized Trials: Heterogeneous agents

-\xhdr{Warm-up stage.} Warm-up data collection is treated separately, as in \cref{sec:single}.
-It can be done either endogenously (via a BIR, BIC mechanism), or exogenously (\eg by paying the volunteers).
-Either way, the sufficient amount of warm-up data depends only on the prior and the utility structure, whereas it bootstraps our mechanism to run for an arbitrarily large time horizon $T$.

-Endogenous data collection has been studied in prior work on incentivized exploration, for both public and private agent types.
-In particular, for public types one can collect samples for all type-arm pairs, under some assumptions \citep{ICexploration-ec15}.
-For arbitrary types, one can, in some sense, explore all type-arm pairs that can possibly be explored \citep{Jieming-multitypes18}.
-Recall that a sufficient amount of warm-up data needs to be guaranteed only w.r.t. agents' beliefs, in particular, only for stochastic adversaries.
+\xhdr{Warm-up stage} is treated separately, as in \cref{sec:single}, either endogenously (via a BIR, BIC mechanism), or exogenously (\eg via paid volunteers).
+The sufficient amount of warm-up data depends only on the agent beliefs and the utility structure, whereas it bootstraps our mechanism to run for an arbitrarily large time horizon $T$.
+Endogenous data collection has been studied in prior work on incentivized exploration, for both public and private types: in some sense, one can explore all type-arm pairs that can possibly be explored \citep{ICexploration-ec15,Jieming-multitypes18}.